Egyptian billionaire denounces Saudi corruption crackdown

 “I think after what happened in Saudi Arabia, no one will invest there,” he said.

-Sawiris also took aim at Iran, accusing the country of interfering in the affairs of its neighbours.
+Sawiris also took aim at Iran, accusing the country of interfering in the affairs of its neighbors.
 He likewise denounced Qatar, saying it was funding terror groups.

 “Why don’t they take care of the prosperity of their own people instead of financing crazy clergymen who push young men to go and kill?” he said.